Clarabelle Cow: Comics

 When the Disney characters started to feature in comic strips and comic books, Clarabelle Cow was one of the first.
 Her first appearance was in the Mickey Mouse comic strip for April 2, 1930.
 Along with Horace Horsecollar, Clara Cluck, Goofy, Minnie, and Mickey, she appeared in comics on a regular basis in the fifties, sixties and seventies.

-For a brief time, during the late 1960s, Clarabelle began dating Goofy, perhaps in an attempt to give Goofy a girlfriend.
-During this time Horace's whereabouts are unknown.
+For a brief time, during the late 1960s, Clarabelle began dating Goofy.
+During this time, Horace's whereabouts are unknown.
 Clarabelle's status with Goofy was challenged by a rival named Glory-Bee.
 In later comics, Clarabelle and Horace were a couple again.
 Clarabelle also has a young cousin, Bertie the Jinx, a niece, Itsy-Betsy, and a socialite aunt named Miss Bovina, who have appeared in several issues of Walt Disney's Comics and Stories.

-From the eighties forward only a few stories with Clarabelle Cow were made in the United States.
+From the eighties forward, only a few stories with Clarabelle Cow were made in the United States.
 In Europe, especially in Italy, the production of stories continued to the present day.
-In Italian comics Clarabelle (called Clarabella) is very popular and she is the girlfriend of Horace Horsecollar (Orazio Cavezza).
+In Italian comics, Clarabelle (called Clarabella) is very popular and she is the girlfriend of Horace Horsecollar (Orazio Cavezza).